Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 Accesses.* HPCA 2014.](https://users.ece.cmu.edu/~omutlu/pub/dram-access-refresh-parallelization_hpca14.pdf)
 [\[6\] Myoungsoo Jung. *SCIC: A System C Interface Converter for DRAMSim.* 2011.](https://github.com/LBNL-CODEX/DRAMSim_SystemC)

-With the flexible memory model, we explore hardware accelerators on various memory models.
+Memory is critical to many hardware accelerators.
+With ramulator we may explore hardware accelerators on various memory models.
-Thus we use it for the cycle-accurate memory model in SystemC design.
+Thus we use ramulator instead of DRAMSim2 for the cycle-accurate memory model.
-In order to integrate ramulator for SystemC based hardware accelerator design, we mainly solved the following problems in this project.
+In order to integrate ramulator in a SystemC design, we solved the following problems in this project.

 1) Both Ramulator and SystemC have its own timing management, we basically pack the ramulator as a SystemC thread and have it synchronized to the SystemC design.